gluster/gdeploy/examples/README.md

 {host-specific-data}
 --------------------

-For the hosts (ip/hostname) listed under `hosts' section, each host can have its own specific data.
+For the hosts (ip/hostname) listed under `hosts` section, each host can have its own specific data.
 The following are the variables that are supported for hosts.

 Host specific data can be: